 It's important to remind our state legislators whenever we can about the needs of Kentucky youth.
 The decisions they make on state laws and budgets have a real impact for families!

-As our legislators meet for the 2025 legislative session, their attention is split in many directions.
+As our legislators meet for the 2026 legislative session, their attention is split in many directions.
 That's why it's so important for lots of us to reach out!

 We may not see the results we want in one session, but our efforts each year lay the ground work for future progress.

-Here's a few ideas of ways you can raise your voice with us:
+Here are a few ideas of ways you can raise your voice with us:

 Here's what to do: